 Any review of the telecoms market in Vietnam must take into account the nature and structure of the government.
 Whilst nominally a communist state and therefore a centrally planned economy, it has undergone significant structural change over the years.
 After revising its attitude to the market economy and the role of the private sector, the government has progressively introduced some competition into the market place, building what it describes as ‘a socialist oriented market economy.’
 There is no doubt that this change of policy and outlook resulted in a fresh growth momentum within the nation.
 Nevertheless it remains a one-party system, moving slowing in the implementing of social and economic reform and simply avoiding some reforms altogether.

-The government set ambitious targets in the telecom sector for the expansion of infrastructure.
+The government set ambitious targets early on in the telecom sector, especially for the expansion of infrastructure.
 But initially it fell well short of these targets.
 This began to change, however, mainly on the back of an increasingly competitive mobile sector.
-Vietnam’s mobile market has grown strongly over the last decade, subscriber number increasing twentyfold in that period.
-This was evidence that the competition model the government had put in place was working, although with some limitations.
-The mobile market stalled in 2013 and suffered a major correction in that year.
+After a period of strong growth over the last decade, the mobile market stalled in 2013 and suffered a major correction in that year.
 By 2015 growth had returned but was generally slower.

 In the meantime, having come late to the internet, Vietnam is finally embracing the higher access speeds offered by the various broadband platforms.
 Although there has been a surge in subscriber numbers, fixed broadband remains a relatively small but expanding market segment.
-The fixed broadband services have been largely based on DSL technology; more recently, fibre-based broadband services are starting to replace DSL as the fixed broadband option, with FttH subscriptions growing by more than 150% in 2014.
 Most significantly, the arrival of mobile broadband has seen widespread access to faster internet speeds.
-The penetration of mobile broadband services was more than four times that of fixed broadband by 2015 (34% v.
-8%).
-An important aspect of the internet market is that the government has been particularly active in the development of cyber laws, no doubt because of its deeply ingrained political culture of central control.

 The significant presence of fixed-line services throughout the country had been against the global trend for a developing economy (a high point of 20% penetration in 2009); however, fixed-line numbers have declined dramatically in recent years and by 2015 penetration had fallen to slightly more than 5%.